DSAV-Dodeka/book/src/setup/backend.md

 ### Running for the first time

 If you are running the server for the first time and/or the database is empty, be sure to set RECREATE="yes" in the env config file (i.e. `devenv.toml.local`).
-Be sure to set it back to "no" after doing this once, or otherwise it recreate it each time.
+Be sure to set it back to "no" after doing this once, or otherwise it recreates it each time.